BMWareSPEEDY/SD-image-generator/README.md

 - If you face more problems try to debug it using chatgpt for version errors and more if you are not that familiar with python or coding in general
 - You will need to have a HuggingFace token to access the Stable diffusion models.

+##Contributing
+Contributions are welcome!
+If you have suggestions for improvements, feel free to fork the repository, make your changes, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

+##Acknowledgements
+This project is built upon the incredible work of the teams at Stability AI and HuggingFace.
+Their open-source models and libraries make projects like this possible.

 ## Useful Links
  - Demo codes by the stable diffusion community themselfs : https://github.com/Stability-AI/generative-models/tree/main/scripts/sampling
  - Prompt ides: https://stabledifffusion.com/prompt-library